 Step 6: Receive Pearson VUE email confirmation of Place, Time, and Date

-Step 7: Take the MBLEx and receive results at the Pearson VUE's checkout desk (results are automatically sent to your state board listed on the MBLEx application within 24 hours)
+Step 7: Take the MBLEx and receive PASS or FAIL results at the Pearson VUE's checkout desk (results are automatically sent to your state board listed on the MBLEx application within 24 hours)

 The Massage-Exam.com website is a resource for basic Massage information about our online practice exams and other links to major Massage organizations.
-We are not affiliated with NCBTMB, FSMTB, AMTA, ABMP, IMA, or AMC.
+We are not affiliated with NCBTMB, FSMTB, AMTA, ABMP, ect.
 Information gathered from these organizations websites is to help educate and inform our fellow Massage Therapists.

 Tips on taking and passing the MBLEx: